 Professor emeritus in sociology at Lund University

-During 2000 – 2007 he started and coordinated the Swedish South Asian Studies Network (SASNET) at Lund University.
-A number of collaborative research projects were stimulated during this period including support to meetings of South Asian sociologist in 2005.
+From 2000 to 2007, Lindberg founded and coordinated the Swedish South Asian Studies Network (SASNET) at Lund University.
+During this time, a number of collaborative research projects were stimulated, including support for meetings of South Asian sociologists in 2005.

 In the fall of 1966 he studied Tamil at Annamalai University in Tamil Nadu, and the following spring he studied rural development at P.S.G.
 Arts College, Coimbatore.
 He carried out a study of 415 ex-untouchable households in the Tirupur area in Coimbatore District in 1967.
 They were employed as agricultural worker but suffered immensely from mechanisation of agriculture and retrenchment and lived miserable lives.